 If you purchase your hunting or combination license while applying for a swan permit, you'll also be charged a license fee.
+See page 6 for a list of license fees.

-You can use American Express, Discover, MasterCard and VISA credit or debit cards as payment, and they must be valid through September 2018.
+You can use American Express, Discover, MasterCard and VISA credit or debit cards as payment, and they must be valid through September 2020.
 You can also use a pre-paid credit card.
 Please keep in mind that the Division is not responsible for any bank charges incurred for the use of credit or debit cards.